ChibiOS/ChibiOS/readme.txt

   initialization code in board.c.
 All the demos now use PAL for I/O. AVR is not supported because its "sparse" registers layout, it would not be efficient enough for my taste.
+- Modified the STM32 demo to use the bit definitions in the ST header file, removed the bit definitions in board.h.
 - Documentation section reorganization and fixes.
 - Changed the STM32 demo stack sizes, it was incorrectly adjusted in version 1.3.0 but it did not create problems (not a bug).